corkysdevshop/Challenge_blank/README.md

    - [ ] Add tags that you listed above to the description field
    - [ ] Press 'Create repository'
    - [ ] Update this file's title to match the title of the repository you just created
- * navigate to the root of your local directory and `git init` then `git remote add origin path` where you replace path with the url of the remote repository
+ * navigate to the root of your local directory and `git init` then `git remote add origin path` where you replace path with the url of the remote repository.
+If you're unsure if it worked you can run `git remote -v` to list the remote branches.
  * `git add .`
  * `git commit -m 'initial commit'`
  * `git push origin master`
  * Congrats, your challenge is now live.
 Tell people in the slack channel or post a blog post

 #### Ask in the slack channel if you have any questions.
 For more information on solving challenges visit the [Challenges Wiki](https://github.com/corkysdevshop/Admin/wiki/Challenges)